Filter by Category:

 Build & grow kid-friendly writing rubrics

 When preparing for the rubric lesson, determine the format of this yearlong assessment tool.
 Some prefer that the rubric is visible within the physical classroom environment, while others are limited on space and prefer it is a digital resource only.

 Once the format and space are determined, follow this process for building an analytic 6-Traits rubric with students.

 - Using the six-traits language previously introduced, start with the description of a well-written product.
 Work together to list the criteria per trait you want to assess.

 - Move to the middle column and label it “pretty good.”
 Be sure to parallel the same ingredients or components between the high and middle levels.

-- Repeat this process a third time, describing each trait at a “just starting” or low level.
+- Repeat this process a third time, describing each trait at a “just starting” level.
+(Even when describing the lowest level, always talk about what the anchor paper has and what the writer did.
+Keep this positive.
+Don’t label it as “bad” writing.)

 - Since rubrics require a minimum of three described levels, stretch the ones you generated to represent Levels 1, 3, and 5.

 - Conclude the lesson encouraging students to reference the Level 5 rubric criteria during writing time.